ZZumMallen/Gottem/READMe.md

 # What have I crossed off the list?
 - [x] make main window movable
 - [x] save main window position
+- [x] added checkbox and textfram to settings window